 Conclusion The Carly Gregg murder trial has been a tragic and complex case that highlights the intersection of mental health, juvenile justice, and violent crime.
 While the court ultimately delivered a life sentence, the questions surrounding Gregg’s mental state and the broader implications for juvenile offenders remain points of significant discussion.

-1. What was Carly Gregg convicted of?
+- What was Carly Gregg convicted of?

-Carly Gregg was convicted of first-degree murder for killing her mother, attempted murder of her stepfather, and tampering with evidence.
+Carly Gregg was convicted of first-degree murder for killing her mother, attempted murder of her stepfather, and tampering with evidence. - What was her defense’s argument?

-Her defense team argued that she was experiencing a mental health crisis at the time of the murder and lacked memory of the incident.
+Her defense team argued that she was experiencing a mental health crisis at the time of the murder and lacked memory of the incident. - How old was Carly Gregg when the crime occurred?

-Carly Gregg was 14 years old when she committed the crime.
+Carly Gregg was 14 years old when she committed the crime. - Was Carly Gregg tried as an adult?

-Yes, Carly Gregg was tried as an adult, despite being a minor at the time of the crime.
+Yes, Carly Gregg was tried as an adult, despite being a minor at the time of the crime. - What sentence did Carly Gregg receive?

-Carly Gregg was sentenced to life in prison for the murder of her mother, along with additional sentences for other charges.
+Carly Gregg was sentenced to life in prison for the murder of her mother, along with additional sentences for other charges. - What role did mental health play in the trial?

 Mental health was a central focus, with the defense arguing that Gregg was suffering from severe mental health issues, including depression and auditory hallucinations.